acezxn/JavaCry/README.md

             * Store the client’s IP, private key, and id hash in keys.csv
         * Commands:
             * help: show help page
+            * show: show information of victims
+            * remove <idx>: remove information about the specific victim in keys.csv.
+This would cause the victim to be unable to make decryption requests.
             * off: turn of server, rejecting all requests
             * on: turn on server
             * reset: reset keys.csv